 I love the look of a lug constructed frame!
 Having started my bicycling life on BMX bikes I had seen some beautifully welded frames but the look of a lugged frame really spoke to me.
 The modern, performance inspired lugwork of guys like Ben Serotta, Curt Goodrich, David Kirk, Nate Zukas and Andy Hampsten really spoke to me.
 Lately I’ve been practicing fillet brazing, hoping to make frames that can clear larger tires.

 We are currently living in and enjoying the bike culture in Minneapolis.
 The Twin Cities offers some of the greatest cycling events anywhere!

-I am keeping a blog of my projects to show my process and highlight my love for lugs.
+I am keeping a blog of my projects to show my progress and to have a little fun in the process.

 Here is a link to my old blog.
 I had to switch when the Blogger app wouldn’t allow me to upload pics anymore.

 Still ride the BMX bike every now and then.
 6-21-17